 So how do you find the perfect pair at a perfect price?
 Here’s how to save at the DSW near you.

 You know how most retailers have just a tiny clearance rack in the back of the store?
 That’s not the case at DSW — the store has a huge variety of discounted (but not always cheap) shoes.

 In fact, its clearance section is often larger than the entire shoe department at places like T.J.
 Maxx and Marshalls.

 When I go shopping at DSW, I follow the clearance signs to the back of the store and pay no attention to the regular-priced merchandise that’s up front and usually out of my price range.
-(Although the deals up front can be pricey, you can still find luxury brand shoes at a fraction of the original cost!)

 I recently picked up these Aldo dress shoes on clearance for less than $25!